-- 43. In 2017, the ISU continued to make available information related to the outcomes of the Fifteenth Meeting of the States Parties, collecting outstanding statements and uploading of statement and presentations offered by States and organisations to the Convention's website. - 44.
-The ISU collected statements from delegations during the Second International Pledging Conference making them available online and communicated the outcomes of the Second International Pledging Conference to States and organisations through the distribution of the Final Report of the Conference. - 45.
-The ISU also ensured that the volume of documents and statements generated at the 8-9 June 2017 intersessional meetings were collected and made available on the Convention's website.
+- 44. In 2017, the ISU continued to make available information related to the outcomes of the 15MSP, collecting outstanding statements and uploading of statement and presentations offered by States and organisations to the Convention's website. - 45.
+The ISU collected statements from delegations during the Second International Pledging Conference making them available online and communicated the outcomes of the Second International Pledging Conference to States and organisations through the distribution of the Final Report of the Conference. - 46.
+The ISU also ensured that the volume of documents and statements generated at the Second International Pledging Conference, the 8-9 June 2017 intersessional meetings and the 18-21 December 2017 16MSP were collected and made available on the Convention's website.